David McGee's Webpage

 Cels is a moon of Jove, and it is frequently battered by intense radiation storms.
 At their best, they can produce beautiful aurorae.
 At their worst, they cause cancer.

-Their bodies have grown short and slim, to better fit through narrow passageways.
+Their bodies have grown short and slim, to better fit through thin passageways.
 And their eyes have grown big to see in the dark.
-Their skin tends to be light - colored, often almost albino.
-But, their hair can be a wide variety of colors.
-Many of them are gingers.
+Their skin tends to be light - colored -- sometimes as fair as a Swede's, sometimes gray, sometimes as white as alabaster.
+Their hair can be a wide variety of colors, but is typically black or auburn.
+Offworlders often think Celish women are incredibly beautiful, but Celish men are too small for Tellurian beauty standards.

 They tend to be meek and intellectually curious, but they also value predictability.
 The Celish have a much stronger sense of place attachment than other human beings, and they rarely leave their warrens.
-Most dislike change, and their social structures tend to be simple and explicit.
+Most dislike change, and their social structures tend to be simple and explicit -- many of them have written social contracts which one must assent to at the age of majority.
+Most of them have a piercing hatred for sudden bright lights or loud noises.
 When a child is assessed for Autistic Psychopathy, Celish ancestry is a common differential diagnosis.
+And immigration to Cels is a popular treatment for autism.

 § 5 Martians